-Iron was found at levels that exceeded the secondary MCL (Maximum Contaminant Level) standards.
+Total Dissolved Solids (TDS) was found at a level that exceeded the secondary MCL (Maximum Contaminant Level) standard in a single sample collected from one well.
 The secondary MCLs were set to protect you against unpleasant aesthetic effects (e.g., color, taste, and odor) and the staining of plumbing fixtures (e.g., tubs and sinks) and clothing while washing.
-The high levels are most likely due to the leaching of natural deposits and industrial wastes.
+The high levels are most likely due to runoff or leaching from natural deposits.